Traversio

 • The package uses swift-tools-version: 6.2.

-Read Mental Model first if you want the object graph before reading code examples.
+Read Mental Model first for object graph context before code examples.

 Add the Package